Bismut-Cheeger eta form and higher spectral flow: Introduction

 As in (\ref{eq:0.02}), we define the reduced equivariant eta form $\tilde{\bar{\eta}}^{BC}_g(\pi, E)$ by

 When $B$ is a point and $\dim X$ is odd, as in (\ref{eq:0.07}), we have

 So the reduced equivariant Bismut-Cheeger eta form is the equivariant higher degree version of the reduced eta invariant.

 In this paper, we will generalize Theorems \ref{thm:0.01}-\ref{thm:0.03} for reduced eta invariants to reduced equivariant Bismut-Cheeger eta forms.
+For the analogue of these results for holomorphic torsion forms, see \cite[Appendix]{Ta21}.

-For the generalization, the main difficulty is concentrated in the spectral flow term.
-In order to generalize this term, we need to replace the spectral flow term to the equivariant higher spectral flow term.
-Unfortunately, until now the equivariant higher spectral flow is only well-defined when the family index vanishes as an element of the equivariant K-group of the base space \cite[Definitions 3.7, 3.8]{Liu21}.
-In general case, the assumption that the kernel of the fiberwise Dirac operator forms an equivariant vector bundle cannot guarantee that the family index vanishes.
+For the generalization, the main difficulties are concentrated on the spectral flow terms.
+In order to generalize these terms, we need to replace the spectral flow terms by the equivariant higher spectral flow terms.
+Unfortunately, until now the equivariant higher spectral flow is only well-defined when the family index vanishes as an element of the equivariant $K$-group of the base space (see \cite[Definition 1.5]{DZ98} and \cite[Definitions 3.7, 3.8]{Liu21}).
+In general, the assumption that the kernel of the fiberwise Dirac operator forms a vector bundle cannot guarantee that the family index vanishes.

 In this paper, we use a trick to overcome this difficulty by adding new vector bundles to make the equivariant family index vanish.
 In this case, the equivariant eta form with perturbation is well-defined (Definition \ref{defn:1.02}).
-We establish the comparison between it and the reduced equivariant eta form (\ref{eq:0.10}).
-Then the generalizations follow from the results for equivariant eta forms with perturbation in \cite{Liu21} and the analysis of the higher spectral flow.
-This trick is inspired by the perturbation technique in \cite{FL10,Lo94}.
+Then we establish a comparison formula between it and the reduced equivariant eta form (\ref{eq:0.10}).
+And the generalizations follow from the results for equivariant eta forms with perturbation in \cite{Liu21} and the analysis of the higher spectral flow.
+This trick is inspired by the perturbation techniques in \cite{FL10,Lo94}.

 Although we use the spin condition here, all results in this paper can be naturally extended to the equivariant Clifford module case.